material-components/material-components-android-compose-theme-adapter/README.md

 # MDC-Android Compose Theme Adapter

+!!! warning
+    **These libraries are deprecated in favor of the new [Accompanist][accompanist] Theme Adapter artifacts.
+The migration guide and original documentation is below.**

+## Migration

+MDC-Android Compose Theme Adapters have moved from:
+* The `compose-theme-adapter` artifact to the [`accompanist/themeadapter-material`][themeadaptermateriallib] artifact
+* The `compose-theme-adapter-3` artifact to the [`accompanist/themeadapter-material3`][themeadaptermaterial3lib] artifact
+* The `compose-theme-adapter-core` artifact to the [`accompanist/themeadapter-core`][themeadaptercorelib] artifact

+The implementations are identical but the dependencies and import packages have changed.

+### Migration steps

+1. Change any dependencies from:
+   1. `com.google.android.material:compose-theme-adapter:<mdcThemeAdapterVersion>` to `com.google.accompanist:accompanist-themeadapter-material:<accompanistVersion>`
+   2. `com.google.android.material:compose-theme-adapter-3:<mdcThemeAdapter3Version>` to `com.google.accompanist:accompanist-themeadapter-material3:<accompanistVersion>`
+   3. `com.google.android.material:compose-theme-adapter-core:<mdcThemeAdapterCoreVersion>` to `com.google.accompanist:accompanist-themeadapter-core:<accompanistVersion>`
+2. Change any imports from:
+   1. `com.google.android.material.composethemeadapter.*` to `com.google.accompanist.themeadapter.material.*`
+   2. `com.google.android.material.composethemeadapter3.*` to `com.google.accompanist.themeadapter.material3.*`
+   3. `com.google.android.material.composethemeadapter.core.*` to `com.google.accompanist.themeadapter.core.*`

+## Original Docs

 A library that enables reuse of [Material Components for Android][mdc] XML themes for theming in [Jetpack Compose][compose].

 ## Usage